 What are the "visiting hours" at New Horizons?

 There are none.
 Living at New Horizons is no different than living at home.
 You and your guests are always free to come and go as you like.
 With advance notice, guests of New Horizons residents are also welcome to dine with residents in the dining rooms, as practical, with very modest guest meal fees.
 Prospective residents are strongly encouraged to enjoy the facilities as guests of New Horizons.

 Are the two New Horizons communities very similar?

 Yes.
 Other than geography, the biggest difference is the size of each campus.
-New Horizons in Woburn, with about 125 residents on a five-acre property, typically has a very long waiting list.
-The Marlborough campus, situated on 40 gorgeous acres abutting conservation lands, has had five major expansions, houses more than 400 seniors, is often full, but typically has a very short wait list.
+New Horizons in Woburn has about 125 residents on a five-acre property.
+The Marlborough campus, situated on 40 gorgeous acres abutting conservation lands, has had five major expansions and houses more than 400 seniors.

 Are all assisted living facilities alike?